What Is Authoritative Parenting and How Does It Affect Children?

 Authoritative parents actively listen to their children, provide reasoning behind rules, and offer appropriate consequences for misbehavior.

-Examples of authoritative parenting include emphasizing positive reinforcement, using consistent discipline, and encouraging open discussions, allowing children to develop critical thinking skills and responsibility.
+Examples of authoritative parenting include emphasizing positive reinforcement, using consistent discipline, and encouraging open discussions.
+These practices allow children to develop critical thinking skills and responsibility.

 -